BJ’s Wholesale Club Provides Fresh Ways to Fight Hunger

 BJ’s FEEDING COMMUNITIES PROGRAM

-Now instead of discarding good, wholesome and nutritious unsold food, our Clubs are donating millions of pounds of food each year — including fresh produce, baked goods, frozen meats and fish, and dairy — to help support 44 food banks and 4 agencies in the 15 states BJ’s serves.
+At BJ’s, what we don’t sell, we share.
+Our Clubs donate millions of pounds of food each year — including fresh produce, baked goods, frozen meats and fish, and dairy — to help support 45 food banks in the 15 states BJ’s serves.

 See How the Donation Process Works

-ADDITIONAL EFFORTS TO HELP END HUNGER IN OUR COMMUNITIES
+ADDITIONAL EFFORTS TO HELP RELIEVE HUNGER IN OUR COMMUNITIES

 In addition to BJ’s Feeding Communities Program, BJ’s recent efforts to help alleviate hunger in the communities we serve include:

-- Since the inception of the BJ’s Charitable Foundation, $2,850,074 in grants has provided support to 367 local hunger-relief agencies and programs.
+- BJ’s Charitable Foundation Grants: Since the foundation's inception, $2,850,074 in grants has provided support to 363 local hunger-relief agencies and programs.